 Schengen visas are for all nationals of third countries that do not have a visa waiver agreement with the Schengen member states.
 You will need to apply for a Schengen visa if you plan on visiting a Schengen country and are a citizen from one of the following countries:

 |Burkina Faso||Kazakhstan||South Africa|

 |Dem.
 Rep. Of Congo||Mali||Tunisia|

 You will need to obtain your visa before travelling to the Schengen country you are going to.

-At the moment, there are 26 Schengen area countries that you can travel to for up to 90 days using the Schengen visa, they include:
+The Schengen Visa acts as an entry visa for the countries in the Schengen area.
+At the moment, there are 26 Schengen countries that you can travel to for up to 90 days using the Schengen visa, they include:

 Not all the European Union countries are also members of the Schengen Area and not every Schengen country is a member of the EU.
 For example, Iceland, Switzerland, Lichtenstein, and Norway are not part of the EU.
 On the other hand, the UK, Romania, Ireland, Romania, Bulgaria, Croatia, and Cyprus are EU countries but are outside the Schengen zone.

 Similarly, Monaco, San Marino, and the Vatican City allow visitors from the Schengen Area but are not associated with this region.
 The Azores, Madeira and the Canary Islands are special members of the EU, and they are part of the external borders of the Schengen area as well.

 You must submit your Schengen visa application to the Embassy or Consulate of the country that you wish to visit.

 You can visit more than one member state using this visa.
 If you are going to visit several Schengen member countries, you should submit your application to your first destination or the country where you are staying for a longer time.